PTsolvers/JustRelax.jl/README.md

 ## Usage

-The package relies on [JustPIC.jl](https://github.com/JuliaGeodynamics/JustPIC.jl) for the particle in cell method.
+For the advection of physical fields, this package relies on the Particles-In-Cell method implemented in [JustPIC.jl](https://github.com/JuliaGeodynamics/JustPIC.jl).
 Depending on where you want to run `JustRelax.jl` (CPU or GPU) you will need to specify the Backend.
 Run this command in the REPL and restart Julia:

 ```julia
   set_backend("Threads_Float64_2D")       #running on the CPU
   set_backend("CUDA_Float64_2D")          #running on an NVIDIA GPU
   set_backend("AMDGPU_Float64_2D")        #running on an AMD GPU
 ```
 After you have run your desired line and restarted Julia, there should be a file called `LocalPreferences.toml` in the directory together with your `Project.toml` and `Manifest.toml`.
 This file contains the information about the backend you want to use.
 If you want to change the backend, you can run the command again.
+The default backend is `Threads_Float64_2D`.

 As stated above, the parallelisation is done using ParallelStencil.jl.
 Therefore, `JustRelax.jl` has as an environment already setup with which you can specify the dimension of your problem (2D or 3D) and the backend (CPU or GPU).
-The following commands are available:
+The `PS_setup` variables are `PS_Setup(device, precission, dimensions)`.
+If you therefore want to run a 3D code, change the `dimensions` to 3 in the available commands below.

 ```julia
   model = PS_Setup(:Threads, Float64, 2)  #running on the CPU in 2D